Momentum-Team-15/momentum-team-15.github.io/goals-reflection.md

 For each of these questions, spend no more than 2-3 minutes free writing* an answer.
 This is for yourself only, not to turn in.

  _* Free writing means to write without stopping, whatever you think of, without worrying about grammar or spelling.
-Just get it out of your brain and onto paper.
-It's not meant to be read by anyone._
+Just get it out of your brain and onto paper (or onto the screen).
+It's not meant to be read by anyone.
+What is important is the process of doing it._

 ### Career Goals

-When you think about getting a job as a developer, what kind of work do you see yourself doing and loving?
+When you think about getting a job as a developer, what kind of work do you see yourself doing and enjoying?
+Describe the kind of day you'd like to have.
 Is there a particular focus that interests you at this point?
+A particular type of company?

 ### Technical Skills

-1. What has been your biggest technical success so far?
-What did you build that you are proud of?
+1. What are your biggest technical successes so far?
+What have you built that you are proud of?
-2. What has been your biggest technical challenge or obstacle?
+2. What have been your biggest technical challenges or obstacles?
 What has been the hardest thing for you to learn so far?
 3. What are your top 3 technical goals for yourself at this point?
 What do you want to accomplish in the second half of the program?

 ### Start/Stop/Continue